 |Construction Complete||Est. March 2019|

-Protean Design Group began this project with the evaluation of operations along SR 91 (Turnpike Mainline) from SR 50 (MP 272.2) in Orlando to I-75 (MP 309) in Wildwood to assess the temporary use of northbound shoulders in the case of emergency evacuations.
+Protean Design Group began this project with the evaluation of operations along SR 91 (Turnpike Mainline) from SR 50 (MP 272.2) to US 301 (MP 305) to assess the temporary use of northbound shoulders in the case of emergency evacuations.

 Our assessment included the evaluation of outside versus inside shoulder use; operations at four interchanges and one rest area; potential need for pavement widening; impacts to 11 overpass bridges, 14 underpass bridges, three bridge culverts, two farm crossings and miscellaneous structures; and options for the termination of the emergency shoulder use and transitions back to existing lanes at the north end of the project.